crftr/double_double/README.md

   credits:[
     {account: 'Grandpa Loan', amount: '$800'}])
 ```
-But because we were surprised to have the option to buy a few used textbooks, we can return some of Grandpa's loan.
+But because we were surprised to have the option to buy a few used textbooks we can return some of Grandpa's loan.
 We will return $320.
 ```ruby
 DoubleDouble::Transaction.create!(
   description: